How do you turn a lowly bandit hideout into an epic D&D adventure? By forgetting key details during the game.

 We are short one chair, James, a conjuration wizard, asks if he can use his ability to conjure up the Bugbear throne from earlier.
 He wants to have a really boss chair to sit in.
 Absolutely, I say.
 He is really thinking about what his character is capable of.
 I love it.

 As soon as the chair materializes, the Bandit Leader says, “Where’d that chair come from?
 Here you sit in my chair.
 This cool one is mine.”
-James accepts this for now, but he gets me back in a few minutes.
+James accepts this for now, but he gets his revenge in a few minutes.

 We are now scrambling to find enough six-sided dice so that we can play Liars’ Dice.
 After we get the dice, the kids tell me that they don’t know how to play.
 So now I’m teaching a gang of mercenary adventurers how to play Liars’ Dice, a game that I learned from Red Dead Redemption, in the middle of a game of Dungeons & Dragons.
 Name me any other game where a weird scenario like this can ever occur.
 Go on, I dare ya.